Why We Love It

 Some clinical social workers operate private practices—they’re either self-employed and operate their own practice, share a practice with other medical professionals, or work for a provider who owns a practice.
 Others work for institutions that have large populations of patients with diverse mental health needs, such as hospitals, substance abuse rehabilitation centers, non-profit organizations, or psychiatric institutions.

-Can I Become a Clinical or Psychiatric Social Worker?
+How To Become a Clinical or Psychiatric Social Worker

 Clinical or Psychiatric Social Worker Salary Data